ConorMKeating/IonicNewsWeatherApi/README.md

 application will refresh the weather data in home page.

 To run this program:<br>
-1 Install ionic on local machine.
+1 Install ionic on local machine.<br>
-2 Download project folder.
+2 Download project folder.<br>
-3 In a command prompt, navigate to the project folder.
+3 In a command prompt, navigate to the project folder.<br>
-4 Enter the command..   ionic serve
+4 Enter the command..   ionic serve<br>